omoladeodetara/omolade-hashnode/cmajtm4ut001908l57375amrd.md

 When I traded Lagos’ bustling markets for Strasbourg’s cobblestone streets, I thought I was just joining a startup.
 Instead, I found myself on a Zoom call with the United Nations, advocating for the future of lunar exploration-all while representing an industry, a nation, and a vision I hadn’t fully grasped until that moment.

+> From Lagos to the Moon, my journey has taken me from developing tech in Nigeria to advocating for global space policy at the United Nations.
+Joining Lee Space, I unexpectedly found myself involved with the Global Expert Group on Sustainable Lunar Activities (GEGSLA), aiming to establish guidelines for peaceful and collaborative lunar exploration.

 ## **An Unlikely Journey: From Local Developer to UN Delegate**

 My story starts in Nigeria, where tech innovation thrives despite infrastructure gaps.
 When I joined Lee Space, a company incubated at the International Space University (ISU), I imagined building software for satellites, rockets and space assets, not policy frameworks for the Moon.
 But life has a way of catapulting you into unexpected orbits.